Simran32909/EfficientNet-Breast-Cancer-Detection/README.md

-# Enhanced CNN for Breast Cancer Detection
+# EfficientNet Breast Cancer Detection

 This project uses a deep learning model to classify breast ultrasound images as Normal, Benign, or Malignant.